-I realize it's very pretentious to mix a bunch of spices and call it "house” seasoning as if I'm running some sort of restaurant over here, but I'm too far in to stop now.
+I realize it's very pretentious to mix a bunch of spices and call it "house seasoning" as if I'm running some sort of restaurant over here, but I'm too far in to stop now.
 I used an actual label maker for this, guys.
 It's officially a thing.

-I didn't set out to make a "house seasoning,”, but the more I thought about it the more it made sense.
+I didn't set out to make a "house seasoning," but the more I thought about it the more it made sense.
 It started when I was organizing my spice drawer and realized I should make sure all the spices I use the most were up front and center (or whatever the equivalent of that is in a drawer).

 (I'm only being slightly dramatic.)

-But now!
-Now you can just pick up some chicken and tortillas on your way home from work, cook it with this seasoning, shred it and suddenly you're eating tacos.
+You could even forget most of the cooking, and just pick up some chicken and tortillas on your way home from work, cook it with this seasoning, shred it and suddenly you're eating tacos.
 Actual tacos.
 For dinner.
 Like an adult.

 OR roast up a pan of your favorite vegetables tossed with your seasoning and pile it on top of rice or quinoa.
 Add a fried egg and some avocado and....it's dinner!
 Or maybe lunch!
 I don't know - it's your life!

 Look, I don't want to have to throw around the word "hack" here, but this really is a low-key kitchen hack.
-Opening up a bunch of jars of spices might not take thaaaat long, but you'll feel the difference when you suddenly only have to open ONE.
+Opening up a bunch of jars of spices might not take that long, but you'll feel the difference when it's time to cook and you suddenly only have to open ONE.